Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Generated agent summary as an overview}

-Our design automatically generates a text summary of each agent (\cref{fig:agent_creation_ui}E).
-This is in line with the conclusion in related work~\cite{Chen2025nonnativecollab} that AI summaries could help co-writers ``sync up'' -- in our case, keeping an overview and understanding the agents that others have created at a glance.
+Our design automatically generates a summary of each agent (\cref{fig:agent_creation_ui}E), in line with the conclusion in related work~\cite{Chen2025nonnativecollab} that AI summaries could help co-writers ``sync up'' -- in our case understanding agents created by others.